josevnz/kismet_home/RaspBerryPiWirelessSecurity/Wireless security using Raspberry PI 4, Kismet and Python.md

         r.raise_for_status()
 ```

-Getting the data is just part of the story; We need to normalize it so it can be used by the final scripts.
+Getting the data is just part of the story; We need to normalize it, so it can be used by the final scripts.

 ### Normalizing the Kismet raw data